-Do you get the “itch” to refresh your summer wardrobe?
-Inevitably, I get the shopping bug every summer.
+Do you get the “itch” to go shopping every summer and refresh your summer wardrobe?
+Inevitably, I get bit by the shopping bug every summer.

-Instead, I’ve found that with shopping and with food, it’s best if I allow myself to have the “bad” things in moderation.
+Instead, I’ve found that it’s best if I allow myself to have the “bad” things in moderation.

 One of my new favorite tips for refreshing your summer wardrobe is shopping for high quality, but lightly used clothing.
 I do this mainly with ThredUp.

-The reason I say high quality is because you know it’ll last longer and end up costing you less than stocking up on 100 shirts from Target.
-But if you shop used from ThredUp, you can get a good deal on those high quality, name brand and designer clothes too.
+The reason I say to buy high quality is because it’ll last longer and end up costing you less than stocking up on 100 shirts from Target.
+If you shop used from ThredUp, you can get a good deal on those high quality clothes.

 How do you refresh your summer wardrobe?